LifeChef/api-docs/README.md

 - **True**: The user skipped the week (does not expect delivery).
 - **False**: The week is active (the user expects to receive a product order on a delivery date).

+- ### Flag Swapped

+The user has the option to swap one or more products.
+The parameter has several values:

+- **True**: The user manually changes the product.
+- **False**: The user use automated (Smart Bite) product selection.

 ## Using the API